StackExchange/dnscontrol/docs/index.md

 * Enable/disable Cloudflare proxying (the "orange cloud" button) directly from your DNSControl files.
 * [Assign an IP address to a constant](examples#variables-for-common-ip-addresses) and use the variable name throughout the configuration.
 Need to change the IP address globally?
 Just change the variable and "recompile".
 * Keep similar domains in sync with transforms, [macros](examples#macro-to-for-repeated-records), and variables.
+{% endhint %}

+# Get Involved

+Join our [mailing list](https://groups.google.com/g/dnscontrol-discuss).
+We make it easy to contribute by using [GitHub](https://github.com/StackExchange/dnscontrol), you can make code changes with confidence thanks to extensive integration tests.
+The project is [newbie-friendly](https://everythingsysadmin.com/2017/08/go-get-up-to-speed.html) so jump right in!

 ## Getting Started